bilusgarage/cognibridge/README.md

 It leverages **MindSpore**, **MindNLP** (powering a local Qwen 2 Instruction model), and **MindOCR** to process both digital text and scanned physical documents.

 Looking for the mobile version?
-Check out the [cognibridge-mobile repository](https://github.com/bilusgarage/cognibridge-mobile)
+Check out the [cognibridge_mobile repository](https://github.com/bilusgarage/cognibridge_mobile)

 ## 🧠 Architecture